New Software First to Receive FDA Clearance for Normative Database of Healthy Brain Tissue

 Brainreader, a Danish medical device company, today announced the launch of a new software product that has the potential to speed the detection of changes in a patient’s brain volume, a key indicator in the diagnosis of degenerative brain diseases such as Alzheimer’s disease, epilepsy and depression.

-In use by a growing number of radiologists and neuroradiologists in the United States and Europe, Neuroreader analyzes MRI scans of patients’ brain and benchmarks it against a Food & Drug Administration-cleared database of healthy brain tissues in a matter of minutes.
-Neuroreader is the only service of its kind to have received FDA clearance for its normative database and for the statistical calculations resulting from comparing the measured volumes to that database.
+In use by a growing number of radiologists and neuroradiologists in the United States and Europe, Neuroreader® analyzes MRI scans of patients’ brain and benchmarks it against a Food & Drug Administration-cleared database of healthy brain tissues in a matter of minutes.
+Neuroreader® has received FDA clearance for its normative database and for the statistical calculations resulting from comparing the measured volumes to that database.
 The software measures 45 specific structures within the brain.

 Brain scans are typically analyzed visually by radiologists in what can be a time-consuming process, especially when changes in brain volume are slight, said Jamila Ahdidan, PhD, founder and chief technology officer of Brainreader.
 When looking for changes as small as hundredths of a millimeter, a software-driven analysis allows for these tiny changes to be detected in minutes.